Mad River Power Plant

 History

 E.S.
 Kelly organized the Home Lighting, Heating & Power Company in 1900 and built a power plant on Washington Street.
 14 In 1905, the competing People’s Light, Heat & Power Company purchased the interest of the Springfield Electric Railway and erected a powerhouse on Jefferson Street near its competitor.
 Both utilities were acquired by the Springfield Light Heat & Power Company in September 1908.
-The newly merged company purchased land at Rockaway and Fisher streets in 1909 and built a new power station with a 500 KW turbo generator.
+The newly merged company purchased land at Rockaway and Fisher Streets in 1909 and built a new power station with a 500 KW turbo generator.
 The capacity was expanded in 1910, 1916, 1920 and 1924.

 Mad River Power Plant

 Coal arrived on railroad cars and was sent to a crusher, which was then hauled to the top of the power plant via a conveyor.
-14 Coal was then dumped into hoppers to pass under powerful magnets to remove bolts and metal impurities before being crushed further into a powder.
+14 Coal was dumped into hoppers to pass under powerful magnets to remove bolts and metal impurities before being crushed further into a powder.
 The coal was then blown into the furnace.
 Air heated to 700° F was shot into the furnace at the same time.
 Internal furnace temperatures approached 2,500° F. Water for the three 70-foot-high boilers came from the Mad River, which was purified and heated to 700° F (later boilers heated the steam to 900° F).
 The steam from the boilers was used to drive the turbines at 3,600 revolutions per minute to produce electricity.

-Another 20 MW unit was added in 1939, and another in 1950.
+Another 20 MW unit was added in 1939 and another in 1950.
 14

 On May 23, 1973, Ohio Edison was ordered by the federal Environmental Protection Agency (EPA) to cease any air emission at the Mad River facility by June 24, an order that came after the state EPA denied four variances for pollution.
 7 The company failed to submit an approvable compliance schedule to stay within state and federal air regulations.
 Ohio Edison repeatedly requested a variance to continue to operate the non-compliant boilers until 1978.
-12 Variances were granted until 1981 when the Mad River Power Plant was closed.
+12 Variances were granted until 1981, when the Mad River Power Plant was closed.
 15

 Demolition on the Mad River Power Plant began in July 2010 and was completed later in the year at the cost of nearly $4 million.
-15 During the demolition process, the smokestack was toppled but undetected cracks left the tower falling in the wrong direction, taking out a building housing backup generators and two 12,500-volt power lines.
+15 During the demolition process, the smokestack was toppled, but undetected cracks left the tower falling in the wrong direction, taking out a building housing backup generators and two 12,500-volt power lines.
 16

 Rockaway Plant

 Ohio Edison operated a steam plant for 240 downtown Springfield customers on Rockway Street.
 6 8 The company attempted to shut down the steam plant as early as October 1970 because of the aging facility’s cost, lack of profit (losing $235,000 for the fiscal year 1971 4 5), and the cost of installing air pollution control equipment.
-3 8 9 In addition, Ohio Edison lost 23% of its steam plant customers between December 1960 to December 1970 because of urban renewal projects.
+3 8 9 In addition, Ohio Edison lost 23% of its steam plant customers between December 1960 and December 1970 because of urban renewal projects.
 4 The cost to convert the plant to oil-fired burners to comply with air pollution standards developed under the Air Quality Act of 1967 would exceed $2.539 million, 2 6 13 and would increase the cost of the plant by $57,188 per year.
 4

-The PUC approved an amendment in February 1972 that extended the steam plant shut down until July 1975.
+The PUC approved an amendment in February 1972 that extended the steam plant shutdown until July 1975.
 3

 Share